Submission guide

 Notify us

-Once your submission is completed, please don’t forget to notify us by sending an email to bp-ops@nbis.se.
-The email should contain
+Once your submission is completed, please don’t forget to notify us by sending an email.
+The subject of the email should be in the format of:

 • Name of the uploader